sjsu-interconnect/cs163/docs/project-doc.md

    - **Data Available:** Offers real-time weather data, including current temperature and precipitation, essential for short-term weather forecasting and anomaly detection.
    - **Collected By:** OpenWeatherMap, aggregating data from weather stations and satellites.
    - **Data Collection Method:** Real-time data is collected through a global network of weather stations and sensors, complemented by satellite imagery.

-By focusing on these two sources, the project aims to leverage both comprehensive historical records and up-to-date real-time data for robust weather analysis and forecasting.

 ## **Expected Major Findings**